Polderrider/polderrider.github.io/projects.md

 Skills gained from 12 months of computer science and programming study

-Understanding of Programming Fundamentals:
+#### Understanding of Programming Fundamentals:
 Solid grasp of core programming concepts, including data types, loops, conditionals, functions, and boolean logic.

-Basic Knowledge of Multiple Languages:
+#### Basic Knowledge of Multiple Languages:
-Proficiency in C, C#, C++, Python, and Flask.
+I have built beginner to intermediate proficiency in C, C#, C++, Python, and Flask.
 I am immensly satisfied to have grasped a basic understanding of these languages and consider it a significant achievement.
 I am able to write simple programs, understand code written in these languages, and switch between them.

 Understanding of Data Structures:
 Knowledge of and able to use basic data structures like arrays and lists.
 I consider it a crucial skill to be able to manipulate and work with these data structures.